preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 Taxonomy navigation
 ========================

-**This description is outdated.
-There are a lot more options now. the description will be updated soon.**
+**This page is being updated.**

 In this block you can create taxonomy based navigation.
-The most common area of use is to create an organization chart.
+A common area of use is to create an organization chart, but it can be used for many other purposes.

 Here's an example: